pustinek/InteractiveMessenger/README.md

 A format for text in config files to make use of the fancy Minecraft chat features like click, hover, suggest, etc.

+## Reason for this fork
+The original repository was not maintained anymore and since I was personally using this library I decided to fork the project and add support for HEX colors and publish it to Github Packages.

 ## Information
 * **Javadocs:** https://wiefferink.me/InteractiveMessenger/javadocs